FastGitORG/document/en-us/tos.md

 # Term of Service

+*Effective date: September 2, 2020*

 In the following article, the pronoun "we" represents FastGit.

-## Bottom Line
+## Basic

-We support firmly the One China principle, and resolutely resist any kind of racist or terrorist content.
-You must comply with local laws when using our services.
+All users must comply with all local laws and regulations and are obliged to be familiar with and comply with relevant laws and regulations.

 ## Privacy